JieChen2020/Data-analysis-tools-for-EDA-HTE/README.md

 #### How to use

-1. Load 'SI 9.1 Reaction kinetic data 60.csv' or CSV file with the same format.
+1. Load 'SI 9.1 Reaction kinetic data 60.csv' or CSV file with the same format to obtain the results of the four kinetic models.

 ```python
 # Load the csv file containing the data